 There’s a real power, an energy, a force in that GO.
 It’s really more of a now-get-out-of-here command.
-Certainly an affirmation that for the past hour we have been where we need to be, at the liturgy, but we are here at Mass each week so that we can live, thrive even, in every circumstance and encounter of the week ahead.
+Certainly an affirmation that for the past hour we have come to where we need to be, at the liturgy, but we are here at Mass each week so that we can live, thrive even, in every circumstance and encounter of the week ahead.

 This is an important point since most healthy active people are so fully engaged with family, work and other commitments that they simply don’t have the time to get to church more than once a week.
-They (we) certainly shouldn’t feel guilt for not getting to Mass more than once a week.

 It’s significant that the ultimate work of the Second Vatican Council was the publication of the Pastoral Constitution on the Church in the Modern World (6 December 1965).
 Note that the document is not about life in the sacristy or the sanctuary, around the church and parish buildings or even within parish boundaries.

 The opening words of the constitution highlight the point: